markmo/dltemplate/src/tf_model/bi_lstm_crf_ner/README.rst

 Where B- and I- prefixes stand for the beginning and inside of the entity, while O stands for out-of-tag or no tag.
 Markup with this prefix scheme is called BIO markup.

+For a given sequence, we look up the embedding of each word and process this vector with the LSTM layers for the high level representation.
+After having finished the whole sequence, we take the representations of all time steps as the input features for CRF to perform the sequence tagging task.
+The traditional viterbi decoding is used for inference.
+The gradient of the log-likelihood of the tag sequence with respect to the input of the CRF is calculated and back-propagated to all the LSTM layers to get the gradient of the parameters.

+    On one hand, the LSTM network is capable of capturing long distance dependencies, especially in its deep form.
+On the other hand, traditional feature templates are only good at describing the properties in neighborhood, and a small mistake in the syntactic tree will result in a large deviation in tagging.
+Moreover, from the analysis of the internal states of the deep network, we see that the model implicitly learns to capture some syntactic structure similar to the dependency parsing tree.

+| `End-to-end Learning of Semantic Role Labeling Using Recurrent Neural Networks`_,
+| Jie Zhou and Wei Xu, Baidu Research

+.. _`End-to-end Learning of Semantic Role Labeling Using Recurrent Neural Networks`: http://www.aclweb.org/anthology/P15-1109